ryanpeek/r_tidbits/README.md

-# r_tidbits
+# *`r_tidbits`*

-packages, code snippets, and R things that may or may not gather dust
+R packages, R code snippets, and things that may or may not gather dust

+Just a place to put stuff instead of random notes/tabs.